What is the main source of law authorising this entity form?

 Minimum number of incorporators / shareholders and residency requirements

-There should be at least one (1) incorporator/shareholder, without any residency requirements.
+There must be at least one (1) incorporator/shareholder, without any residency requirements.

 Minimum number of directors (or other applicable officers) and residency requirements

-As a general rule, Chusik Hoesa must have at least three (3) directors and one (1) or more statutory (internal) auditors.
-However, a Chusik Hoesa with less than KRW 1 billion (approximately USD 1,000,000) in paid-in capital may have only one or two directors and no statutory auditor.
+As a general rule, a Chusik Hoesa must have at least three (3) directors and one (1) or more statutory (internal) auditors.
+However, a Chusik Hoesa with less than KRW 1 billion (approximately USD 1,000,000) in paid-in capital may have only one (1) or two (2) directors and no statutory auditor.

-As a general rule there is no residency requirement for directors and statutory auditors, but for companies in certain industries (e.g., aviation industry), registered directors may only be of Korean nationals.
+As a general rule, there is no residency requirement for directors and statutory auditors, but for companies in certain industries (e.g. aviation industry), registered directors may only be Korean nationals.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)